What’s a "Short Fill" in a Root Canal and why is it bad??

 What to do is these syptoms occur and you suspect an underfilled root canal failure?

-- get to dentist quick for retreatment
+- get to dentist quick for retreatment to save the tooth

-- get the tooth extracted
+- get the tooth extractedif its none restorable

 - get on antibiotics